zepp/SimpleMVP/README.md

 }
 ```

-View and presenter do not share the same state instance. `commit()` clones state before sending one to connected views so if state contains a complex object or collection then `clone()` method **must** be overridden.
-It performs defencive copy of such object or collection.
+View and presenter do not share the same state instance. `commit()` clones state before sending one to connected views so if a state contains a complex object or a collection then `clone()` method **must** be overridden.
+It performs a defencive copy of such object or collection.

 ```java
 public class MainState extends MvpState {